-In april this year I received a message from Richard Downs, who asked me to help him.
+In april this year I received a message from Northern Carolina (USA) by Richard Downs jr., who asked me to help him.
 He had found one of my videos online and had then watched all my videos.

 From globe trotter to isolation